abikesa/coenbrothers/behindevery.md

          - These are all good people, important people
          - You little people tittilating yourselves with something that was never meant for you
          - Just trafficking in other peoples attainments
+         - Save us the sanctimony and hand us the millions
+         - I used to believe in the unfettered markets...
    - Existential Holla
    - Absurdity
 - Joel (Apollo)